 - All Day Breakfast.
 Proved a savvy business decision as we saw this popular trend bring guests into restaurants in droves for these hearty, relatively inexpensive, delicious meals.
 Did it make sense for everyone?
 Maybe not as restaurant owners & operators had to weigh demand vs. staying true to their brand identity, but for those eateries where it worked it looks like breakfast is going to be an all-day affair for some time.

 - Owners & Operators: Young Millennials Are Movin’ On Up.
 What word best describes millennials?
 We’re going with ‘savvy.’
 Yup, this generation doesn’t miss a trick.
 From social media instant gratification to technological aptitude and a passion for knowledge to a thirst for success, we see millennials willing to do the work to climb the ranks.
-So, this year we got the calls to work with clients to install Manager in Training programs to not only offer the best industry instruction and service training we could provide, but to also help guide their young team members along the path from restaurant employee to owner & operator.
+So, this year we got the calls to work with clients to install training programs to not only offer the best industry instruction and service training we could provide, but to also help guide their young team members along the path from restaurant employee to owner & operator.

 - Global Hospitality.
 The hospitality industry has gone global!
 As we become a more and more global society, restaurants are best served by having practices in place to welcome guests from around the corner and around the globe.
 How?
 Since food plays a huge part in introducing one to a local area, you’re in luck.
 Position your hospitality platforms to feature food items grown primarily in your area, use any natural allures (i.e. are you by the sea?) to your advantage, and incorporate interesting historical or fun anecdotes to pique interest.
 Enticing out of towners by tying elements back to your brand is a great way to roll out the proverbial global welcome mat.